 We have incurred significant operating losses since our inception and have not yet generated any revenue.
 If our product candidates are not successfully developed and approved, we may never generate any revenue.
-Our net losses were \$46.0 million and \$39.8 million for the six months ended June 30, 2022 and 2021, respectively, and \$75.8 million for the year ended December 31, 2021.
-As of June 30, 2022, we had an accumulated deficit of \$206.9 million.
+Our net losses were \$65.8 million and \$56.1 million for the nine months ended September 30, 2022 and 2021, respectively, and \$75.8 million for the year ended December 31, 2021.
+As of September 30, 2022, we had an accumulated deficit of \$226.6 million.
 To date, we have funded our operations primarily through proceeds from the sale of preferred units and convertible preferred stock, a debt financing, and our initial public offering, or IPO.
 We have devoted substantially all of our financial resources and efforts to research and development.
-We are still in the early stages of development of our product candidates, and we have not completed clinical development for XTX101 or XTX202, our most advanced product candidates, or commenced clinical development for any of our other product candidates.
+We are still in the early stages of development of our product candidates, and we have not completed clinical development for XTX202 or XTX301, our clinical-stage cytokine product candidates, or XTX101, our clinical-stage mAb product candidate, and we have not commenced clinical development for any of our other product candidates.
 We have not generated any revenue from product sales to date.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 Our operating expenses and net losses may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, particularly as we: